The joy of Vienna’s Belvedere lies in its twin offer:

 - A series of top-notch temporary exhibitions that run from medieval altar panels to contemporary art installations

-I don’t cover or review every single exhibition (life gets in the way), but enjoy this archive of finished exhibitions that got coverage on these pages.
+I don’t cover or review every single exhibition (life gets in the way), but enjoy this archive of finished exhibitions that got full coverage on these pages.
 This should give you an idea of the kind of artistic treasures you might stumble upon on a visit…

 - Current Upper Belvedere exhibitions & info